 \section{Proposed \method\ Framework}

-In this section, we introduce our proposed framework named \method~for multi-view graph anomaly detection, as shown in Figure~\ref{fig:sigil_framework}.
-We first introduce the notation, and then present the multi-view hierarchical graph auto-encoder module and similarity-guided contrastive learning loss.
-Finally, we provide the overall objective function and the criteria for detecting anomalies.
+In this section, we present our proposed framework, \method, for multi-view graph anomaly detection.
+We begin by defining the notation and then introduce cluster-aware node affinity learning alongside the similarity-guided contrastive learning loss.
+Next, we outline the overall objective function and the inference process for detecting anomalies.
 Finally, we analyze the limitations of using weakly supervised contrastive loss in our method.